AD-SDL/rpl-summer-2022/gillian/README.md

 * I attended a resume workshop and updated my resume to include this internship.
 I still have changes to make to the format and things to add to make it more representative of my experience level but it is improving
 * I finished a second draft of my poster and resent it to Arvind for feedback
 * I went through the code and made more detailed comments that describe the procedure as it is supposed to happen
+* I sent my poster to Casey for feedback

+### 7/21
+* I edited my poster with Casey and Arvind's recommendations in mind and finished a new draft of it
+*